Alice Hamilton: Later years

-After her retirement from Harvard in 1935, Hamilton became a medical consultant to the U.S. Division of Labor Standards.
+After her retirement from Harvard in 1935, Hamilton became a medical consultant to the U.S. Division of Labor Standards, and she maintained her connections at Harvard as professor emerita.
 Her last field survey, which was made in 1937–38, investigated the viscose rayon industry.
 In addition, Hamilton served as president of the National Consumers League from 1944 to 1949.

 Hamilton spent her retirement years in Hadlyme, Connecticut, at the home she had purchased in 1916 with her sister, Margaret.
 Hamilton remained an active writer in retirement.
 Her autobiography, Exploring the Dangerous Trades, was published in 1943.
 Hamilton and coauthor Harriet Louise Hardy also revised Industrial Toxicology (1949), the textbook that Hamilton had initially written in 1934.
-Hamilton also enjoyed leisure activities such as reading, sketching, and writing, as well as spending time among her family and friends.
+Hamilton enjoyed leisure activities such as reading, sketching, and writing, as well as spending time among her family and friends.

 Death and legacy

 Hamilton died of a stroke at her home in Hadlyme, Connecticut, on September 22, 1970, at the age of 101.
 She is buried at Cove Cemetery in Hadlyme.

 Hamilton was a tireless researcher and crusader against the use of toxic substances in the workplace.
 Within three months of her death in 1970, the U.S. Congress passed the Occupational Safety and Health Act to improve workplace safety in the United States.